All Episodes

 We thought you were for repealing, and now you're voting to keep Obamacare.

-It is true, their point they're making is this doesn't fix the situation.
+Their point they're making is this doesn't fix the situation.

 I agree completely.

-I would do much more, but unfortunately we can't get consensus because the big government Republicans want more subsidies for insurance companies, and the free market Republicans want more freedom, less rules, more ability for people to join an association to buy their insurance.
+I would do much more, but unfortunately, we can't get consensus because the big government Republicans want more subsidies for insurance companies, and the free market Republicans want more freedom, less rules, more ability for people to join an association to buy their insurance.

-Yeah, health savings accounts, these cooperatives.
+Health savings accounts, these cooperatives.

 It's concierge care for everybody.